 Dual Enrollment Program for High School Students

-High School juniors and seniors can take classes at Lake Superior State University through our High School Dual Enrollment Program.
+High School students can take classes at Lake Superior State University through our High School Dual Enrollment Program.

 Here are some advantages to becoming a dual enrolled student at LSSU: